Mindset is probably more important than any outward tips I could give you about intimacy and relationship communication.

-So, let’s start there, but before I get into what mindset IS, I want to take a look at what it’s NOT.
-Because it’s presented and understood in different ways and I want to reinforce what I’m really talking about here.
+So, let’s start there, but before I get into what mindset is, I want to take a look at what it’s not.
+Because it's likely not what you may think.

 Now, I’m not saying there’s anything wrong with thinking positively.
 I’m just saying that positive thinking isn’t what mindset truly is.